How To Become A Genius- The Polgár Experiment

 In 1985 only Zsuzsa and in 1986 also her two younger sisters played in the tournament, Zsuzsa was 15, Zsofi was 9 and a half, and Judit 8).
 According to the rules, they had to play 100 matches in 24 hours, so they had to keep attentive with great effort, practically without rest.
 (There were only three short 20-minute pauses for food).
 Added to this, they had to sit at the chess table after a 16-hour train journey.

-With challenges like this, it’s no wonder that the children developed an extraordinary persistence.
+With challenges like this, it is no wonder that the children developed an extraordinary persistence.

-If the chest pieces of the three sisters could talk they would tell you about the endless hours of practice, the many moments where they didn’t feel like showing up but still did.
+If the chest pieces of the three sisters could talk, they would tell you about the endless hours of practice, the many moments where they did not feel like showing up but still did.

-It’s also impossible to overlook the insane work ethic of the father László Polgár himself:
+It is also impossible to overlook the insane work ethic of the father, László Polgár himself:

 As concerns my view of life: I have worked 15 hours a day since I was 14.
 For me, quality is the main thing.
 I wish to do everything always at the highest level.
 Mediocrity, the orientation to the middle, I refuse out of principle.
 I strive for the summit despite obstacles, obeying the admonition of Michel de Montaigne: “In a great storm, sailors in ancient times invoked Neptune: O God!
 You will save or destroy me according to your will.
 But whatever you will, I will steer my ship as necessary!”

-The opinion of Albert Banduras, one of the most famous behaviorists of all time, also confirms this assertion:
+The opinion of Albert Banduras, one of the most famous behaviourists of all time, also confirms this assertion:

-Fortunately, most human behavior is learned observationally through modeling from others. – Albert Banduras.
+Fortunately, most human behaviour is learned observationally through modelling from others”. – Albert Banduras.

-In the video below you will find The Bobo Doll by experiment that shows that the quality of our behavior often comes down to the quality of people we are surrounded by.9
+In the video below, you will find The Bobo Doll, an experiment that shows that the quality of our behaviour often comes down to the quality of people we are surrounded by.9

 Ingredient Two – Deliberate Practice

-In 1985, Benjamin Bloom, a professor for education at the University of Chicago investigated the critical factors that contributed to talent.
-10
+In 1985, Benjamin Bloom, a professor of education at the University of Chicago, investigated the critical factors that contributed to talent.10

-Bloom found that there are absolutely no early indicators that could have predicted genius-level success, not even IQ.
+Bloom found that there were absolutely no early indicators that could have predicted genius-level success, not even IQ.

-The only difference Bloom found was that extraordinary performers had practiced intensively, studied with dedicated teachers and had been supported enthusiastically through their developing years.
+The only difference Bloom found was that extraordinary performers had practised intensively, studied with dedicated teachers, and had been supported enthusiastically through their developing years.

 All three of the Polgár’s had amassed over 10,000 hours of deliberate practice by the age of 12.12

-When most people practice they focus on the things they already know how to do, deliberate practice is different.
+When most people practise, they focus on the things they already know how to do; deliberate practice is different.

 What all three Polgár’s had in common was that they were not only working hard but also smart.